rongrimes/weewx-tempest-pi/README.md

 ### Your Tempest Website

-On your phone or tablet in the configuration app, you specify if you want to share your results publicly.
+On your phone or tablet in the Tempest configuration app, you specify if you want to share your results publicly.
 ```
     Settings > Stations > (Station name) > Public Data > Share Publicly
 ```